thimc/forth/README.md

     make
     ./forth ./examples/fizzbuzz.ft

-See the `examples/` folder for various scripts.
+See the `examples/` folder for various examples that demonstrate the functionality of this interpreter.

 ## License